 If bunnies are the mascot of springtime, birds are the soundtracks.
 Is there any feeling better than lying in the park and listening to bird songs?
 I’ll tell you: There isn’t.
 Plus, baby birds are super cute in a featherless, bug-eyed, alien sort of way, right?

 The more you know: Some birds lay their eggs in the nests of other birds, rather than building their own, so some babies grow up with siblings of entirely different species.Continue to 8 of 10 below.

 08 of 10

 Although wild foxes are nothing like sweet, sensitive Tod (voiced by Mickey Rooney, oddly enough) in the Disney classic The Fox and the Hound, they are pretty cute and fluffy.
 Just don’t try to pet them.

-The more you know: Research determined that foxes can actually see the earth’s magnetic field—and use it to hunt their prey.
+The more you know: Research determined that foxes can actually see the earth’s magnetic field—and use it for hunting their prey.
 How?
 They see the magnetic field as a shadow in their vision.
-When that shadow lines up with sounds from their prey, they pounce.Continue to 10 of 11 below.
+When that shadow lines up with sounds from their prey, they pounce.Continue to 9 of 10 below.

 If you’ve ever seen a chubby porcupine lumber across the road, you’ve definitely squealed like an excited little girl.
 Just look at that face!

 The more you know: Baby porcupines are born with long, soft hairs that transform into sharp quills within a few days of their birth.Continue to 10 of 10 below.